mattcorbin/advent2022/README.md

-# advent
+# advent2022
-advent of code template repository
+my solutions for advent of code 2022, done in rust